-The health care industry in September saw yet another HIPAA data breach settlement -- an out-of-court arrangement in which a health care provider paid more than $1.5 million for "potential violations" of
+The health care industry in September saw yet another HIPAA data breach settlement -- an out-of-court arrangement in which a health care provider paid more than $1.5 million for "potential violations" of the HIPAA Security Rule.
+In this case the defendant misplaced a laptop containing the unencrypted medical records of more than 3,600 patients, thereby triggering the requirement to report the incident.
+But reaching a settlement kept the matter from becoming a legal precedent on which future cases could be argued and won, potentially producing much larger payouts.

 The recent incident follows a long line of health data breaches involving both public and private health care institutions.
 Alaska, Utah, South Carolina and Kansas health care agencies and departments have had the data of more than a million patients hacked, stolen or otherwise disclosed in 2012.
 The failure of private hospitals and health care providers to secure patient data adequately has produced nearly a million more disclosure victims this year.